iofoundry/ontology/README.md

   * `commons-to-core-mapping/meta/MappingAnnotationVocabularyToCommons.rdf` **[Released]**
     > The IOF Mapping Annotation Vocabulary to Commons maps the AV to the Object Management Group (OMG)&apos;s Annotation Vocabulary provided in the Commons Ontology Library.
 The Commons Annotation Vocabulary is a subset of what is included in the IOF AV, but is used across a number of OMG and other emerging standards and thus the mapping makes it easier to use other Commons library ontologies in an IOF context.
 * `maintenance/Maintenance` **[Provisional]**
   > The purpose of this IOF Maintenance Reference ontology is to support semantic interoperatibility through the use modular ontologies in the maintenance domain.
-This Ontology contains terms and concepts identified as common in a number of application ontologies for maintenance management, maintenance procedures, asset failure and failure modes and effects analysis.
-The ontology is aligned with the IOF Core Ontology which is aligned with Basic Formal Ontology and importas terms for other domain independent ontologies.
+This Ontology contains terms and concepts identified as common in a number of application ontologies for maintenance management, maintenance procedures, asset failure, and failure modes and effects analysis.
+The ontology is aligned with the IOF Core Ontology which is aligned with Basic Formal Ontology and imports terms for other domain independent ontologies.
 * `supplychain/SupplyChainReferenceOntology` **[Provisional]**
   > Supply Chain Reference Ontology (SCRO) aims to represent the generic constructs (including classes and properties) related to the domain of supply chain and logistics.
 SCRO uses BFO as the top-level ontology and IOF Core as the mid-level ontology.
 The purpose of the ontology is to serve as a foundation for ensuring consistency and interoperability across various supply chain and logistics ontologies that use IOF reference ontolgies.